|Course||Delivery Mode||Start Date||Duration|

 Each clinical exercise prescription student is assigned a personal academic tutor to support them throughout their learning journey.
 They are available to offer telephone and email support to students at any time.
 You can arrange to meet them for further one to one guidance at a time convenient to you.

 Many of our past graduates have found it is the opportunity to ask a simple question, seek direction and submit a draft of their assessment that supported them most to successful completion.
 Emailing your tutor at any stage during your programme to ask a query or submit a draft of your assessment supports you to achieve your personal best throughout your studies with Portobello.

 This level of one-to-one support is a particular benefit to choosing Portobello as your Institute of choice to complete your studies.

 How will I learn?

-Students will learn through an active and engaging online course.
+Students will learn through an active and engaging online clinical exercise prescription course.
 Material will be delivered through a combination of live-webinar classes, tutorials and small group discussion sessions.
 Appropriate supporting materials will be provided for each session, together with a wider range of web-based learning resources and other student-centred learning opportunities.
 Practical sessions (remote) will be used to develop expertise with intervention design and delivery through case-based scenario learning and will form the basis of the coursework component.
 Each module will have a dedicated leader who will engage and support student learning.